The Taking of Pelham One Two Three (1974 film): Plot

 The hijackers override the dead man's switch so that the train will run without anyone at the controls.
 Garber joins Inspector Daniels above ground where the train stopped.
 The hijackers set the train in motion and get off.
-As they walk to the tunnel's emergency exit, the off-duty undercover officer jumps off the train and hides between the rails.
+As they walk to the tunnel's emergency exit, the undercover officer jumps off the train and hides between the rails.
 Unaware that the hijackers have left the train, Garber and Daniels drive south above its route.
-With no one at the controls, the train gains speed.
+With nobody at the controls, the train gains speed.

 The hijackers collect their disguises and weapons for disposal, but Grey refuses to surrender his gun, resulting in a stand-off with Blue, who kills him.
 The undercover officer kills Brown and exchanges fire with Blue while Green escapes through an emergency exit onto the street.

-Garber, contemplating the train's suspicious last movement, concludes that the hijackers have bypassed the dead man's switch and are no longer on board.
+Garber, considering the train's suspicious last movement, concludes the hijackers have bypassed the dead man's switch and are no longer on board.
 He returns to where the train had stopped, enters the same emergency exit from street level, and confronts Blue before he kills the undercover cop.
 With no escape, Blue deliberately steps against the third rail and electrocutes himself.

 Meanwhile, Pelham 1-2-3 hurtles through the southbound tunnel.
 When it enters the South Ferry loop, its speed triggers the automatic safeties.
 The train screeches to a halt, leaving the hostages bruised but safe.

-Since none of the dead hijackers was a motorman, Garber infers that the lone survivor must be.
+Since none of the dead hijackers was a motorman, Garber infers who the lone survivor must be.
 Working their way through a list of recently discharged motormen, Garber and Patrone knock on the door of Harold Longman (Green).
-After hastily hiding the loot, Longman lets them in, bluffs his way through their interrogation and complains indignantly about being suspected.
+After hiding the loot, Longman lets them in, bluffs his way through their interrogation and complains indignantly about being suspected.
 Garber vows to return with a search warrant.
-As Garber closes the apartment door behind him, Longman sneezes, and Garber reflexively says "Gesundheit," as he had over the radio.
-Garber re-opens the door and gives Longman a caustic stare.
+As Garber closes the apartment door behind him, Longman sneezes, and Garber reflexively says "Gesundheit", as he had over the radio.
+Garber reopens the door and gives Longman a caustic stare.